How Lack of Sleep Impacts Cognitive Performance and Focus

 This is one possible explanation for why insufficient sleep and sleep fragmentation have been associated with cognitive decline and dementia.
 Furthermore, in people already diagnosed with dementia, poor sleep has been linked to a worse disease prognosis.

-Are the Impacts of Poor Sleep on Thinking the Same For Everyone?
+Are the Cognitive Impacts of Poor Sleep the Same For Everyone?

 Not everyone is affected by poor sleep in the same way.
-Studies have found that some individuals may be more inclined to have cognitive impairment from sleep deprivation, and this may even have a genetic component.
+Studies have found that some individuals may be more susceptible to cognitive impairment from sleep deprivation, and this may be influenced by genetics.

-Research has generally discovered that adults are better at overcoming the effects of sleep deprivation than younger people.
-Teens are considered to be especially high-risk for detrimental effects of poor sleep on thinking, decision-making, and academic performance because of the ongoing brain development occurring during that age.
+Research has discovered that adults are better at overcoming the effects of sleep deprivation than younger people.
+Teens are considered to be at a heightened risk for detrimental effects of poor sleep on thinking, decision-making, and academic performance because of the ongoing brain development that occurs during teen years.

 Some studies have also found that women are more adept at coping with the effects of sleep deprivation than men, although it is not yet clear if this is related to biological factors, social and cultural influences, or a combination of both.